MRtrix3/mrtrix3/docs/reference/commands/mrcrop.rst

 Description
 -----------

-Crop an image series to a reduced field of view, using either manual setting of axis dimensions, or a computed mask image corresponding to the brain.
+Extent of cropping can be determined using either manual setting of axis dimensions, or a computed mask image corresponding to the brain.

 If using a mask, a gap of 1 voxel will be left at all 6 edges of the image such that trilinear interpolation upon the resulting images is still valid.

 This is useful for axially-acquired brain images, where the image size can be reduced by a factor of 2 by removing the empty space on either side of the brain.